oryna2plakhotnik/HW2_3_python_basics/README.md

 This section introduces the pandas library for working with DataFrames, which are tabular data structures similar to spreadsheets or SQL tables.

 ### 5.1 Manipulating a CSV
-This part works with a CSV file from an MTurk batch to demonstrate basic DataFrame operations.
+This part of the assignment works with ```batch.csv```, a dataset containing results from an MTurk batch.
+The file includes worker IDs, their answers to questions, and accept/submit times.
+The following functions were implemented to perform basic DataFrame operations:

 ```read_file(file)```: Reads a CSV file into a pandas DataFrame.